Essential tips for driving aboard this summer

 A sat-nav could be essential if you’re driving through Europe, but some countries prohibit the use of systems that alert you to the presence of speed cameras.

-You could also use Google Maps or Apple Maps for navigation purposes, via your smartphone.
+You could also use a smartphone app such as Google Maps or Apple Maps for navigation purposes.
 But be wary of potentially costly roaming charges, though – including within the EU.
 Thank you, Brexit…

 Documents

-In most European countries you will be expected to carry your car ownership document (also known as the log book, or V5C), and you could receive an on-the-spot fine if you’re caught without it.
+In most European countries you will be expected to carry your car ownership document (also known as the log book, or V5C).
+You could receive an on-the-spot fine if you’re caught without it.

 Also, don’t forget to pack your driving licence.
-It’s a useful source of ID, as well as proving that you passed your test.
+It’s a useful source of identification, as well as proving that you passed your test.

 Safety equipment